 Ethical Standards & Plagiarism Policy

-The Polish Political Science Yearbook (PPSY) publishes peer-reviewed papers to present current findings of political science and related disciplines - our main objective is to present research results which are accurate and trustworthy.
+The Polish Political Science Yearbook (PPSY) publishes peer-reviewed papers to present current findings of political science and related disciplines - our main objective is to offer research results which are accurate and trustworthy.
 Therefore, the PPSY prevents copyright infringement, plagiarism and other breaches of best practice in publication.
 We are committed to meeting standards of ethical behaviour at all stages of the publication process.
-The PPSY follows the Committee on Publication Ethics (COPE) guidelines in order to meet these requirements.
+The PPSY follows the Committee on Publication Ethics (COPE) guidelines to meet these requirements.
+If needed the PPSY is always willing to publish corrections, clarifications, retractions and apologies.

 Publication of peer-reviewed papers involves different parties, which contribute to the realisation of our objective.
 Therefore, the author, the journal editor, the peer-reviewer, the publisher and the publishing partner have a responsibility to meet ethical standards at all stages of the publishing process, from submission to publication and dissemination of work.
 Below, we present a summary of the PPSY Ethical Standards: